-Michael Solovyev is an art director, illustrator, fine art painter and designer of architecture, theater sets and costumes.
+Michael Solovyev is an art director, illustrator, fine art painter and designer of architecture, theatre sets and costumes.
 He has 12 years of professional experience, has won numerous awards and his fine artwork is featured in public and private collections in 10 different countries.
 For nearly a decade he's been transmitting his classical European art education to up-and-coming artists through teaching engagements in Canada and in his native Russia.

 Expressive Painting in Watercolour